Opioid Addiction: Signs, Symptoms, and Treatment

 Medical Detox for Opioid Withdrawal

-The first step in treating your opioid addiction is medical detox.
-This is the process your body goes through to remove opioids from your system.
-As mentioned before, if you are dependent on opioids, you will experience unpleasant and distressing withdrawal symptoms during detox.
+The first step in treating your opioid addiction is through undergoing a medical detox.
+This is the process your body goes through when the amount of opioids in it lessens over time due to the natural detoxification process of the body.
+As mentioned, if you are dependent on opioids, you can experience unpleasant and distressing withdrawal symptoms during detox.
 These may include:6

 - Feeling agitated or anxious